 The most obvious benefit of playing sport is the physical exercise they’ll get whilst they are outside playing and having fun.
 In the modern age of iPads, smartphones, computer games and countless TV channels targeted to children, it can be hard to ensure your child is getting enough physical exercise.

-Enrolling in organised sport will ensure they get regular exercise every week, which will help your child maintain a healthy weight, improve cardiovascular fitness and reduce the risk of disease and illness both now and as they mature.
+Enrolling in organised sport will ensure they get regular exercise every week.
+This will help your child maintain a healthy weight, improve cardiovascular fitness and reduce the risk of disease and illness both now and as they mature.

 Research shows that children who play sport develop much stronger bones and muscles.
-Most of our bones mass is acquired before the age of 18 (for women) and 20 (for men), so lots of physical activity during development years will increase your child’s resilience to injury significantly and help them develop into strong adults.
+Most of our bones mass is acquired before the age of 18 (for women) and 20 (for men).
+Therefore, lots of physical activity during development years will increase your child’s resilience to injury significantly and help them develop into strong adults.

 Playing sports requires your child to develop teamwork, communication and strategy skills.
 Regular exercise is also proven to increase the body’s production of endorphins which reduces stress and will improve your child’s mood.
 And we all want happy kids.